codeclan/codeclan-git-setup/README.md

 - Make changes to `src/index.ts`
 - Run `npm build`
 - This will make `dist/index.js`
-- Push to the repo
+- Commit / Push to the repo